parthabathia/TestRepo/README.md

-# Hi!
-This is a test repository.
+# Test Repository

+This repository contains all the codes that are in testing or incomplete.